MoBanerjee/SC2006-CROSS-BORDER/Lab 4 Deliverables/Source Code/README.md

 <img width="547" alt="Screenshot 2024-04-07 at 2 36 05 AM" src="https://github.com/softwarelab3/2006-SCSD-SimpleOne/assets/115227638/2a40b05c-b46c-469e-86a6-a377209c653b">

+### Front-end was mainly made using React (version 18.2.0) and Back-end was mainly made using Node.js (version 21.4.0)

 ## Setup instructions-:

 Copy this code block to your IDE terminal